chriskrycho/v4.chriskrycho.com/content/tech/js-frameworks-early-2015.md

 I can't speak to his comment about Miško (Miško Hevery, one of the leads on AngularJS), but I agree about Angular itself: the rewrite needs to happen.
 Angular 1.x is a mess---as are its docs.
-It’s just not a good time to be using 1.x for any new projects.
+It's just not a good time to be using 1.x for any new projects.

 I'll add to these points that I've used Angular for the last 9 months on